-According to answers (Figure 31): If there are addressed some aspect care for vulnerable groups in SOPs, there are usually directed to some of specific vulnerable group.
+According to answers in Figure 31, if vulnerable groups are addressed in SOPs, this is usually directed to specific vulnerable groups.

 Figure 31 - Categories of vulnerable persons where communication resources are available (Q16 Online Survey)

 And there are different responding bodies (Figure 32) when it comes to communicating with vulnerable groups.